Daniyal2k23/TripAI-Planner/README.md

 🚀 **Live Demo:** [tripai-one.vercel.app](https://tripai-one.vercel.app/)

+---

 ## ✨ Features

 - 📍 **Place & Route Suggestions**
-  Discover popular destinations and optimal travel routes with ease.
+  Used Google map javascript api to discover popular destinations and optimal travel routes with ease.

 - 🤖 **AI-Powered Recommendations**
   Integrated with the **Gemini API** to provide intelligent travel suggestions tailored to your needs.